H8202/Defect-Analysis-Dashboard/README.md

 ---

+## Dataset

+The dataset used in this project is [Predicting Manufacturing Defects](https://www.kaggle.com/datasets/rabieelkharoua/predicting-manufacturing-defects-dataset/data) by **Rabie El Kharoua**, available on Kaggle.

+This dataset is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

+This version of the dataset was modified from the original to support analysis in this project.

+---

 ## 🔍 Exploratory Data Analysis (EDA)

 Before modeling, I conducted EDA to understand data behavior and early defect patterns.